-A CoRD Holder Consent is an electronic document lodged through PEXA.
+A CoRD Holder Consent is an electronic document lodged electronically through an ELNO.
 It is used by a CoRD holder to provide consent to the registration of registry instruments and plans.
 It is the electronic equivalent of making the certificate of title available for a transaction.

 When lodging a CoRD Holder Consent, the consenting party must specify the type of consent it is providing.